-The tuna handline FIP supported by MDPI involves industry partners who have actively engaged with MDPI over several years and implement various programs and improvements in their supply chains, either independently or in collaboration with MDPI field teams.
+The tuna handline FIP for the Indonesia Western and Central Pacific involves industry partners who have actively engaged with sustainability improvement activities over several years and implement various programs and improvements in their supply chains, either independently or in collaboration with organisations such as MDPI, SFP, IPNLF and AP2HI.
 Major activities with which industry are involved include a robust port sampling program, participation in an industry association and in provincially based co-management initiatives.
 Additionally, many industry partners are also engaging in inprovements related to supply chain transparency and traceability to combat IUU issues.
 Increasing collaboration and involvement of the government, especially the processing, marketing and competitiveness directortate is ensuring continued progress of the FIP from both an industry and a regulator perspective.

-This FIP is working to achieve the following objectives by the end of 2017:
+This fishery improvement effort seeks to achieve the following objectives by the end of 2020:

-1. Bring together leading Indonesian industry to work collaboratively towards sustainability and ensure market access
+- Bring together leading Indonesian industry to work collaboratively towards sustainability and ensure market access;

-2. Create real change in the water by implementing various sustainability programs throughout the tuna supply chains
+- Create real change in the water by implementing various sustainability programs throughout the tuna supply chains;

-4. To achieve MSC certification for small-scale tuna fisheries
+- To achieve MSC certification for small-scale tuna fisheries.

 FIP at a Glance